core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 New "application/dns-message" Content-Format
 --------------------------------------------

-IANA is requested to assign CoAP Content-Format ID for the DNS message media type in the "CoAP Content-Formats" sub-registry, within the "CoRE Parameters" registry {{-coap}}, corresponding to the "application/dns-message" media type from the "Media Types" registry (see {{-doh}})
+IANA is requested to assign a CoAP Content-Format ID for the DNS message media type in the "CoAP Content-Formats" sub-registry, within the "CoRE Parameters" registry {{-coap}}, corresponding to the "application/dns-message" media type from the "Media Types" registry (see {{-doh}})